Company Constitution Replacement Book Cover

 The 8 improvements to your old Memorandum and Articles of Association

 The Constitution you are building updates your company’s internal rules and procedures.
 Your old Memorandum and Articles of Association set out the internal rules.
-Now you new Constitution do that job.
+Now your new Constitution does that job.
 Your new Constitution fully complies with changes to the Corporations Act.
 The 8 improvements are:

 1. No Technology in old Memo & Articles